DevQueenPR/Pikto-Talk-Kids/README.md

 # Pikto-Talk-Kids
-Pikto-Talk-Kids is a conceptual app taht focuses on UI/UX design and research.
+Pikto-Talk-Kids is a conceptual app that focuses on UI/UX design and research.
 Our app uses pictograms to support children's learning.
 We offer stories, sequences, and interactive games to enhance understanding and vocabulary.
 With customizable font types and multiple languages, our responsive design ensures a friendly, inclusive experience on any device.

 We support the learning of children through our application that uses pictograms.
 We offer various forms of learning, such as stories and sequences, to facilitate the understanding of daily events.
 Additionally, we have interactive games that promote the comprehension and use of basic vocabulary.
 Accessibility is our priority to ensure an inclusive experience for our users.